UWcse482a-2020/DNS/README.md

 All team members were also unfamiliar with the assistive tech space and had to spend some time speaking with needs-experts in order to better understand issues faced by the community, alternate solutions to our project that currently exist, and our own positionality in undertaking this project in collaboration with assistive tech stakeholders.
 Moreover, this project was undertaken with just 3 team members with limited design experience and varying degrees of familiarity with full-stack web development.
 Finally, because our project is completely unfunded, we are not paying for premium hosting and the site may be unable to handle the high amounts of traffic for which it is designed.
-# User Tests and Results
+User Tests and  Results
 For definition of Goals, see “Goals” section above.

-## GOAL #1
+GOAL #1
-### Task
+Task
 First, we will ask the user to start at the home page and complete a search.
 At this stage, we can observe whether or not the usage of our search and tagging interface is intuitive and clear to users.
 Then, for each clicked-on product, we will ask if:
 This product satisfied the parameters of my query
 This product did not satisfy the parameters of my query Additionally, we will ask the follow up question: “Are there any not-provided search tags you would like to add to the search interface: __________ [fill in the blank]”

-### Data
+Data
 On average, our users spent 8-10 minutes on this task.

 <img src="readme_assets/productsclickedon.PNG" width="75%">

-### Fill In the Blank Responses
+Fill In the Blank Responses
-- Feature tags should be more descriptive and clear in their wording
-- An “age range” tag would be useful
+Feature tags should be more descriptive and clear in their wording An “age range” tag would be useful
-- Not all tags apply for all product types
+Not all tags apply for all product types
-- “Eye-acc” looks a lot like AAC, consider writing out the full word “accessibility”
-- Additional tags: vibration, size, carryable vs. not carryable, requires outlet?, requires fine motor dexterity?, resistant vs not resistant, level of motor movement needed?
+“Eye-acc” looks a lot like AAC, consider writing out the full word “accessibility” Additional tags: vibration, size, carryable vs. not carryable, requires outlet?, requires fine motor dexterity?, resistant vs not resistant, level of motor movement needed?
-- Separate category filter for cognitive age
+Separate category filter for cognitive age
-- For the “texture” tag, maybe distinguish between soft plush texture vs plastic

-### Resulting Actions Taken
+For the “texture” tag, maybe distinguish between soft plush texture vs plastic Resulting Actions Taken
 From Goal 1, we learned that the wording of our search tags was confusing and not descriptive enough for some users.
 As such, we updated the wording to be clearer by changing the strings associated with each tag when we display the search bar in HTML.
 There was also an overall influx of suggested new tags to add to the search interface for more complex searches.
 Based on Anat’s feedback, we moved forward with adding text-based keyword searching on the product description column to further improve the granularity of the search experience.
 We also considered adding an additional dropdown to filter by the cognitive age required to use each product.
 Ultimately, we did not add the search-by-age feature because the associated data was subjectively filled in by us for testing purposes, and was therefore not highly reliable as the basis for an entirely new dropdown.

-## GOAL #2
+GOAL #2
-### Task
+Task
 Next, we asked users to view product pages based on their query.
 After viewing each product page, they answered the following question(s):

-*“Based on the information provided on the page, this product is:*
+“Based on the information provided on the page, this product is:
-- *Accessible to me based on my needs*
+Accessible to me based on my needs
-- *Inaccessible to me based on my needs*
+Inaccessible to me based on my needs
-- *I cannot tell because some information is missing*
+I cannot tell because some information is missing

-*If previous answer was c), the information missing was as follows: _____ [fill in the blank]”*
+If previous answer was c), the information missing was as follows: _____ [fill in the blank]” Data

-### Data
-On average, our users spent 3 minutes reading each product page.
+On average, our users spent 3 minutes reading each product page
 <img src="readme_assets/abcresponses.PNG" width="75%">

-*“C” Fill in the Blank Responses*
+“C” Fill in the Blank Responses:

-- Product make/material/dimensions information
+Product make/material/dimensions information
-- If the products make noise or are speech compatible, what languages are supported?
+If the products make noise or are speech compatible, what languages are supported?
-- Operating and usage instructions
+Operating and usage instructions

-### Resulting Actions Taken
+Resulting Actions Taken
 Our product pages at the time did not feature substantive information regarding each product’s technical specifications, such as the material they’re made of, their dimensions, etc. As such, we added a new section to the product page titled “Product Technical Specifications” and inserted a temporary notice stating “Coming Soon - Thank You For Your Patience!” as that information was not actually provided to us through the CSV data.
 However, this notice will indicate to future developers that such information is a necessary addition.

-## GOAL #3
+GOAL #3
-### Question
+Question
 More reviews read on a specific product page will increase the user’s confidence in making a decision about the product.

-### Task
+Task
 In order to test the utility of user reviews, we asked testers to view three different products and complete the three following metrics:

-- *Likert Scale asking how confident the user is in making a decision about a product before reading the reviews*
-- *Likert Scale asking how confident the user is in making a decision about a product after reading the reviews*

-*Likert scales: “Not Confident,” “Somewhat Not Confident,” “Neither Confident Or Unconfident,” “Somewhat Confident,” “Very Confident”*
+Likert Scale asking how confident the user is in making a decision about a product before reading the reviews Likert Scale asking how confident the user is in making a decision about a product after reading the reviews Likert scales: “Not Confident,” “Somewhat Not Confident,” “Neither Confident Or Unconfident,” “Somewhat Confident,” “Very Confident”
 Our three products featured 0 reviews, 3 good reviews, and 6 reviews (3 good 3 bad) respectively.

-### Data
+Data
 On average, our users spent 15 minutes to complete the entire task
 <img src="readme_assets/review results.PNG" width="75%">
 <img src="readme_assets/reviewtochangegraph.PNG" width="75%">

-### Resulting Actions Taken
+Resulting Actions Taken
 The main improvement that we can implemented for the review section was to make the review section more visible.
 We added a hyperlink at the top of the product page that that encourages users to leave reviews, redirecting the user screen to the review section for easy access upon being clicked.

-### General Additions and Bugfixes
+GENERAL ADDITIONS AND BUGFIXES
 At the time of user testing, we encountered a bug with the Facebook comments plugin that prevented the comment section from being dynamically loaded on the public-facing URL.
 We fixed this bug by dynamically loading the plugin directly in product page HTML file, rather than through a script loaded in through a separate file.
 Testers found the language in the “user preferences / taxonomy” form to be slightly confusing.
 We simply changed the text in the form to be more specific.
 We also added a way for users to change their preferences, and to logout of their accounts.
 Some testers indicated that they would like to learn more information about the library’s mission and how to contact the organizers of the site.
 We added new “About” and “Contact Us” pages filled with relevant static information, and hooked them up to the navigation bar in the website’s header.
 Finally, some tab-able elements were redundant, such as containers that are highlight-able even when their individual elements are also highlight-able.
 These elements could have been misleading to users who think they can interact/click on them even when they can’t.
 We solved this issue by removing certain element tags from extraneous elements to take away their highlight-ability.

-# Conclusion and Future Directions
+Conclusion and Future Directions
 There are a couple of features we would like to add had we not been constrained.
 For the search bar, we would have liked to offer a more granular tag system.
 Compared to sites like EnablingDevices.com, our tags are not as specific or varied.
 We would also have liked to add cognitive age as a search parameter if we had time.
 Finally, it would be useful to have the ability to negate features, which we do not currently support.
 For each product page, we would have wanted to also include a “rating” system on a 5-point or 5-star scale.
 Paired with the reviews section, this could provide even more user-generated opinions for each product.
 For each product, we also wanted to have a “wishlist” button, where any registered user could save product links to a list in order to have them easily-accessible.
 Moving forward, we would also like to further refine the information provided on profiles and making the preferences-selecting form even smoother.
 Finally, it would be a nice addition to have more pictures on the homepage to add some personality, as well as include more product videos to make product pages more informative.

-# User Guide
+User Guide
-## Search
+Search
 To begin (or re-start) a search, navigate to the home page by clicking on the Logo on the top-left hand corner of the screen, or on the Home page tab in the header.
-### Search by Tags
+Search by Tags
-- Adding tags:
+Adding tags
 Select 0, 1, or many Product Type tags from the dropdown menu titled “Product Type.”
 Select 0 or many Product Feature tags from the dropdown menu titled “Features”.
-Add any keywords to search on to the search bar text input
+Add any keywords to search on to the search bar text input Removing tags
-- Removing tags:
 To remove a tag, view the list of currently applied tags directly below the Product Type and Feature dropdown menus.
 Press the “x” on the same horizontal row as each tag (demarcated by bullet points) to remove the tag.
-- Search:
+Search
-To perform a search, click the Search button that is located to the right of the Search Bar text input field
-### Search by Search Query
+To perform a search, click the Search button that is located to the right of the Search Bar text input field Search by Search Query
-- Input a phrase to search on in the Search Bar and click the Search button to run a search
-### Error State: Unsuccessful Search
+Input a phrase to search on in the Search Bar and click the Search button to run a search Error State: Unsuccessful Search
-- If a search bears no results, the user will encounter an error message stating “No matching products were found.
+If a search bears no results, the user will encounter an error message stating “No matching products were found.
 Please try a different search.”
 For example, a search by tags for “Adapter” and “sound-off” will return no results.
-- Click the Search Again button from the error state to attempt another search, or restart the search directly by choosing new tags at the search section located at the top of the page.
+Click the Search Again button from the error state to attempt another search, or restart the search directly by choosing new tags at the search section located at the top of the page.
-## Browse
+Browse
-### Browse all products
+Browse all products
 Perform a tag-less search by clicking on the search button without any tags, or click the Browse tab in the header at any point.
-### Browse by product category
+Browse by product category
 Hover over the Browse tab in the header, and click one of the categories that appears in the dropdown menu.
-### Browse page navigation
+Browse page navigation
-- View the products that match your browse criteria by scrolling up and down the page.
+View the products that match your browse criteria by scrolling up and down the page.
-- Visit the individual Product Page for a product by clicking on the image or the title of the product.
+Visit the individual Product Page for a product by clicking on the image or the title of the product.
-### Perform another search
+Perform another search
-Generate another search by following the same steps to use the search bar located at the top of the Browse page
+Generate another search by following the same steps to use the search bar located at the top of the Browse page Product Page
-## Product Page
-### Viewing product information
+Viewing product information
-- Scroll up and down the page; description and features are at the top of the page and under Product Features, respectively.
+Scroll up and down the page; description and features are at the top of the page and under Product Features, respectively.
-- Following external links to product suppliers:
+Following external links to product suppliers
 In the middle of the page, notice 3 different buttons.
 The availability of links to Purchase/Borrow/Make instructions is detailed above each respective button.
 If the button is green (can be hovered over and displays a mouse hand when doing so, focused on, doesn’t display a crossed out symbol when hovered on), a link can be followed by clicking the button.
-### Viewing Video
-If a video is available, it will be displayed right underneath the product image.
-Click on the play button on the video player to view the video.
-### Leaving a comment
+Leaving a comment
-- Enter your review by typing into the text box under User Reviews.
+Enter your review by typing into the text box under User Reviews.
 If not logged in to Facebook, press the Login to post button to Login to your Facebook account.
 If you are logged in, Press Post to add your comment to the page. *Adding a review requires a Facebook account.
 You must login before posting a review.
+Viewing Video
+If a video is available, it will be displayed right underneath the product image.
+Click on the play button on the video player to view the video.
+About

-## View About Information
+View About Information
 View our “About” information by clicking on the “About” tab in the header of any page on the site.
+Contact Us
-## View Contact Information
+View Contact Information
 View our “Contact Us” information by clicking on the “Contact Us” tab in the header of any page on the site.
-## Register/Login
+Register/Login
-### Register
+Register
-- Start registration by clicking the Register tab in the header.
+Start registration by clicking the Register tab in the header.
 Fill in desired username, email, and password information.
 Click Submit once finished filling in information.
-- Error state: If information is not improperly inputted, notice will pop up asking a user to “Please fill out this field.
+Error state: If information is not improperly inputted, notice will pop up asking a user to “Please fill out this field.
-- Successful registration will take the user to the Customize Profile page with notice stating “Registered Successfully. ”
+Successful registration will take the user to the Customize Profile page with notice stating “Registered Successfully. ” Customize Profile
-### Customize Profile
-- Scroll up and down the page and click on 0 or many check boxes that match desired product features and preferences, then click the Submit button
+Scroll up and down the page and click on 0 or many check boxes that match desired product features and preferences, then click the Submit button
-- Successful form completion will take the user back to the Home page with a personalized message, and the user tags pre-filled underneath the search bar area
+Successful form completion will take the user back to the Home page with a personalized message, and the user tags pre-filled underneath the search bar area
-### Sign In
+Sign In
-- Enter username and password into the corresponding fields.
+Enter username and password into the corresponding fields.
 Click Submit once finished filling in information.
-- Error state: If information is not improperly inputted, notice will pop up asking a user to “Please fill out this field.
+Error state: If information is not improperly inputted, notice will pop up asking a user to “Please fill out this field.
-- Successful sign in will take the user back to the Home page with a personalized message.
+Successful sign in will take the user back to the Home page with a personalized message.
-## Profile
+Profile
-### View Profile
+View Profile
-- To view the profile, click the Profile tab in the header.
+To view the profile, click the Profile tab in the header.
 Note that Profile tab will be unavailable unless signed in.
-- View your Profile preferences and modify the checkboxes that are selected if desired
-- When complete, click on the Update Profile button to save your changes
+View your Profile preferences and modify the checkboxes that are selected if desired When complete, click on the Update Profile button to save your changes Log Out
-## Log Out
 When signed in, there will be a Log Out link as the right-most clickable option of the menu bar.
 To log out of your account, click on the Log Out link
 The user will be redirected to a “Logging Out…” screen before being redirected to the home page